18 May Unoma Okorafor: Invest in self-development. I have never met a great leader who is not a reader.

 Dr. Unoma Okorafor is the founder and CEO of Working to Advance STEM Education for African Women (WAAW) Foundation, a nonprofit dedicated to promoting Science, Technology, Engineering and Math (STEM) Education for African women, and working to ensure that talent is engaged in technology and innovation on the African continent.

-A serial and social entrepreneur, Dr. Okorafor is also founder and CEO of Herbal Papaya, a health and wellness company that manufactures organic health beverages and supplements.
+A serial and social entrepreneur, Dr. Okorafor is also the founder and CEO of Herbal Goodness, a health and wellness company that manufactures organic health beverages and supplements.
 She is also co-founder of Radicube Technologies Inc, a Big Data Analytics company.
 Unoma has been a speaker and thought leader at several events including SXSW, WISE Conference, Women’s Forum and Ashoka Foundation Changemakers.

 You founded Working to Advance African Women (WAAW) Foundation over a decade ago.
 What inspired you to take this bold step?

 Several factors inspired me to found WAAW Foundation in 2007 while I was completing my Ph.D. degree in Computer Engineering at Texas A & M University.
-At that time, I was the only woman of color in the program and my graduate education experience had been a very lonely one working mostly amongst men.
+At that time, I was the only woman of color in the program and my graduate education experience had been a very lonely one working mostly among men.
 I knew that I wanted to be an engineer and had the ability to be a great one, but I wished there were more women in STEM to support each other.

-Additionally, I saw the huge impact technology could have in lifting entire communities out of poverty.
+Additionally, I saw the huge impact technology could have on lifting entire communities out of poverty.
 I could see the rapid technological advances that were in the pipeline.
 For instance, I saw the advent of Google, PayPal and Amazon and some of my research was around the technologies that powered these huge companies and the impact they had on e-commerce, telecommunications, and the financial industry.

 The images I saw in the media did not reflect the Africa I grew up in and the Africa I envisioned in the future and I realized at that point that if we could empower African women with education in Science and Technology and teach them to innovate and solve problems in their communities using technology, we could turn around the plight of our entire African continent.